 Why?
 You can then simmer them once a month or once every few months to make your own wholesome vegetable stock.
 Then compost the remainders.

 Use a refillable Keurig filter or, better, switch to an electric teakettle and a French Press.

 Why?
 Keurig pods create a lot of waste.
 “75 million homes (in the USA) brewing single-use pods like K-cups every day” From the Story of Stuff.
 A refillable means avoiding that waste, and you can still choose the flavors you like.
 A French press does even better, as you can change the strength (some days I need COFFEE and some I need only coffee).
-An electric tea kettle is safest, and uses electrical which, over time, will become more and more from renewable enery production.
+An electric tea kettle is safest, and powers with electricity which, over time, will become more and more from renewable energy production.

 Why?
 Food storage has moved to plastic which is one of the biggest burdens on our waste stream and on our planet.
 This approach will also save you loads of money.
 Trust me.
 I have a bag dryer on my counter (next to my electric tea kettle and under my LED lighting)…I use it nearly every day.

 Take off your shoes in the house.
 At least provide a good outdoor walk off mat and an indoor one you can wash periodically.